smithga/ng2-ionic-redux/readme.md

 > json-server --watch src\api\db.json

-NOTE: when running in chrome open the developer tools and use the device toolbar to simulate a mobile device for the best experience.
+NOTE: when running in chrome open the developer tools and use the device toolbar to simulate a mobile device for the best experience:
+    > F12
+    > CTRL + SHIFT + M

 Enjoy!